GARUDA121/assignmet1/README.md

 # MyToken Contract

 This is a straightforward Solidity smart contract that generates a token with the name "TOCKEN" and the initials "NEW".
-It employs a mapping of addresses to balances to keep track of how many tokens each address possesses and has a total that starts at 0.
+It has a token abbrivation as "TOKEN".It employs a mapping of addresses to balances to keep track of how many tokens each address possesses and has a total that starts at 0.

 Two functions, minting and burning, are included in the contract.